chznbaum/the-mom-bot/README.md

 9. In the `bot.js` file, change the `bot_name` variable value to your bot's name (like Mom Bot), the `bot_screen_name` variable value to your bot's Twitter handle, and the `bot_owner_name` variable value to your own primary Twitter handle.
 10. Create a [Heroku](https://heroku.com) account if you don't already have one.
 In your dashboard, create a new app, calling it whatever you like.
 11. In your terminal, download the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-command-line) if you haven't already.
-Log in to your account by entering:
+Log in to your account by entering the following into your terminal and following the prompts:

     ```bash
     heroku login
     ```

-into your terminal and following the prompts.

 12. Connect your directory with your Heroku app: